On non-linear chiral 4-form theories in D=10: Conclusion

 \section{Conclusion}

 In this paper we have shown that general results regarding the peculiar structure of duality-invariant theories in four and six space-time dimensions do not extend to non-linear $10D$ chiral 4-form theories, because the number 81 of independent invariants in the latter is huge in comparison with single independent (4th-order) invariants in the former.
 This results in the existence of a wide class of non-linear conformally invariant chiral 4-form theories in $D=10$.
 In contrast to the $4D$ and $6D$ non-linear duality-invariant theories which all can be viewed as stress-tensor ($T\overline T$-like) deformations of seed theories, in $D=10$, in general, the flow equations contain not only invariants of the stress-tensor, but also other invariant structures of $F^n$.
 The reason is that the number of independent invariants which one can construct from the components of $T_{\mu\nu}$ is 10, i.e. is much less than the number 81 of the independent invariants.
-It would be of interest to figure out whether there exist subclasses of non-linear $10D$ chiral 4-form theories which are generated exclusively by stress-tensor flow equations.
-Another interesting issue is to understand how supersymmetry restricts the structure of 10th and higher order contributions of the self-dual five-form to the effective action of type IIB supergravity.
+It would be of interest to figure out whether there exist subclasses of non-linear $10D$ chiral 4-form theories which are generated exclusively by stress-tensor flow equations.\footnote{A similar problem in $D=8$ was addressed in \cite{Babaei-Aghbolagh:2020kjg}, where a possibility of obtaining a stress-tensor deformation of the free 3-form gauge field theory was demonstrated perturbatively up to the third order of the coupling parameter in the Lagrangian.} Another interesting issue is to understand how supersymmetry restricts the structure of 10th and higher order contributions of the self-dual five-form to the effective action of type IIB String Theory.